Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 Two engines were excluded from this list for having a far-right focus.

 One engine was excluded because it seems to be built using cryptocurrency in a way I'd rather not support.

+Some fascinating little engines seem like hobbyist proofs-of-concept.
+I decided not to include them in this list, but watch them with interest to see if they can become something viable.

 Methodology
 -----------